Organizations and organizational hierarchies overview

 A legal entity is an organization that has a registered or legislated legal structure.
 Legal entities can enter into legal contracts and are required to prepare statements that report on their performance.

 A company is a type of legal entity.
 Currently, companies are the only kind of legal entity that you can create, and every legal entity is associated with a company ID.
 This association exists because some functional areas in the program use a company ID, or DataAreaId, in their data models.
 In these functional areas, companies are used as a boundary for data security.
 Users can access data only for the company that they are currently logged on to.

 An operating unit is an organization that is used to divide the control of economic resources and operational processes in a business.
 People in an operating unit have a duty to maximize the use of scarce resources, improve processes, and account for their performance.

-In Microsoft Dynamics 365 for Finance and Operations, the types of operating units include cost centers, business units, value streams, departments, and retail channels.
+The types of operating units include cost centers, business units, value streams, departments, and retail channels.
 The following table provides more information about each type of operating unit.